tj/eson/Readme.md

 ### eson.bools

-  Convert "yes", "no", "enabled", "disabled" into booleans.
+  Convert "yes", "no", "on", "off", "enabled", "disabled" into booleans.

 ### eson.env([prefix])